 My First Try at Protein Bagels with Greek Yogurt

-I still remember the first time I made protein bagels with Greek yogurt.
-It wasn’t for a brunch or special occasion—it was a random Tuesday morning when I didn’t feel like eggs or oatmeal for the fifth day in a row.
-I needed something hearty, but not heavy.
-That’s when I remembered an old note I’d scribbled in my recipe journal: “Try bagels with yogurt instead of yeast.”
-I grabbed a tub of Greek yogurt, some self-rising flour, and got to work.
+It all started on a random Tuesday morning—I didn’t feel like making eggs again and needed something satisfying but light.
+I remembered an old note in my recipe journal: “Try bagels with yogurt instead of yeast.”
+So I grabbed a tub of Greek yogurt and some self-rising flour, and got to work.

 Why Greek Yogurt Bagels Are a Protein Powerhouse